 Residents learn about institution-wide efforts to make CHOP the safest it can be, including use of the Hospital’s event-reporting system.
 Residents are also involved with Unit Partnerships, which are floor-based interdisciplinary committees focused on utilizing and implementing the model for change in improving the quality of care and patient safety on each individual floor.
 Residents participate in monthly, hospital-wide, interdisciplinary Safety Morbidity and Mortality Conferences.

-In the ambulatory setting, our residents take advantage of the strength of our electronic medical record, using this information system to direct quality improvement efforts at the level of their own individual practice.
-Residents take part in a PEDIAPREDD workshop on quality improvement in primary care practice then use skills they learn to look critically at their own panel of patients, seeking ways to measure and assess quality and improve it.
+Building on this foundation, in the ambulatory setting our residents also take advantage of the strength of our electronic medical record (EPIC) and utilize this information system solution to direct quality improvement efforts specifically at the level of their own individual practice.
+In addition to a PEDIAPREDD workshop on quality improvement in primary care practice, the residents take the skills and utilize them in looking critically at their own practice of primary care pediatrics, seeking ways to measure and assess that quality and improve it.

 With the mentorship of a primary care preceptor, each resident designs a focused project based on a question of clinical importance to them and develops an intervention to be assessed at a future time using the power of our electronic medical record.
 Implementation of these skills also happens regularly during the year, as residents use the system to aid in identifying children who need seasonal interventions like the influenza vaccine or RSV prophylaxis, and, in general, aid the resident in managing their growing panel of primary care patients.

 Lastly, there are new initiatives in development that will provide residents with even more of a foundation and a longitudinal experience in safety and quality improvement.
 These initiatives included the quality improvement (QI) concentration in the Advanced Skills Program and the development of a formalized QI curriculum.